 For one it's much healthier than cow's milk.
 About 50% of people who experience lactose intolerance can easily consume goat's milk without any problem at all.
 The reason is that for one, goat's milk contains less lactose than cow's milk.
 And for two, the fat molecules in goat's milk are smaller which makes it easier to digest.
 Other than this, goat's milk is more nutritionally wholesome since it contains almost twice the number of fatty acids that can be found in cow's milk.

-All in all, it’s a delicious, comforting and very nutritious custard pie recipe.
-Which really makes you run out of reasons as for –Why not to have some?
+All in all, it's a delicious, comforting, and very nutritious custard pie recipe.
+Which really makes you run out of reasons as for -Why not have some?

 Greek Honey Custard Pie Recipe With Phyllo (Sugar-Free)

 For The Cream:

 - 120 grams fine semolina

 - orange zest